samanazadi1996/Sam.CleanArchitecture/README.md

 - **Repository Integration**: Add repositories with pre-configured templates to save time and standardize your approach.
 - **Migration Management**: Simplify database updates by managing migrations directly from Visual Studio.
 - **Multi-Language Support**: Seamlessly add new languages to your project.
+- **Controller Generation**: A planned feature to allow users to quickly generate controllers with pre-configured templates, adhering to Clean Architecture principles.

 By combining the power of the Clean Architecture Template with the Clean Architecture Assistant, you can save valuable development time, reduce repetitive tasks, and maintain a consistent architecture across your project.